Fingertip skin stretch feedback (shear feedback) for communicating direction cues

 We have also shown that use of multiple moving skin stretch contactors can be used to communicate to a user.
 In the past we have used multiple skin stretch contactors in gaming controllers, where each contactor was located in the middle of a thumbstick on a game controller.
 However, more recently we have discovered that the use of multiple contactors placed opposite each other (back-to-back) can be used to create torque-like (or rotary) sensations.
 That is, when moving the back-to-back contactors in the same direction this produces a translational cue, but when moved in opposite directions, this produces a rotational cue as portrayed in the images below.
 This same feedback mechanism can also be built into the handle of a device to give translational and rotational cues to a person’s hand.
 This approach was used in developing our lab’s Motion-based Game Controllers, which are described below.
 For more information on this research, see our publications listed towards the bottom of this page or the Motion-based Game Controllers described below.

-Use of two actuated skin stretch feedback contactors placed back to back to communicate translational and rotational cues to a user.
+Use of two actuated shear feedback contactors placed back to back to communicate translational and rotational cues to a user.